Jineshkumar1/Jineshkumar1/README.md

 ## 🔄 Activities I involved in
 <!-- RECENT-ACTIVITY:START -->
-- Working on cloud infrastructure automation projects
+- Working on cloud infrastructure automation projects.
+Infrastructure as Code (IaC) using Terraform and CI/CD pipelines using Azure DevOps and GitHub Actions.
-- Exploring serverless architecture patterns and PaaS solutions
+- Exploring cloud architecture patterns and IaaS/PaaS solutions deployment Projects.
-- Contributing to open-source projects related to DevOps and cloud technologies
+- Contributing to open-source projects related to DevOps and cloud technologies.
-- Attending training, meetups, webinars and workshops on cloud infrastructure and DevOps
+- Attending training, meetups, webinars and workshops on cloud infrastructure and DevOps.
-- Writing articles and tutorials on cloud technologies and automation best practices
+- Writing articles and tutorials on cloud technologies and automation best practices.
-- Collaborating with teams to implement CI/CD pipelines and DevOps best practices
+- Collaborating with teams to implement CI/CD pipelines and DevOps best practices.
 <!-- RECENT-ACTIVITY:END -->